Booker scores 32, Suns eliminate Lakers from playoff race

 AP Sports Writer

+PHOENIX (AP) — The shots kept falling for Devin Booker, who appeared he was trying to prove a point.

+The Phoenix Suns are the best team in the NBA this season and, according to the standings, it isn’t particularly close.

-PHOENIX (AP) — Devin Booker scored 32 points and the Phoenix Suns won their franchise-record 63rd game of the season Tuesday night, beating a Lakers team minus LeBron James 121-110 to eliminate Los Angeles from the playoff race.
+Booker scored 32 points to lead the Suns to their franchise-record 63rd victory Tuesday night, beating a Lakers team minus LeBron James 121-110 to eliminate Los Angeles from the playoff race.

+“Tonight is unbelievably special for so many people,” Suns coach Monty Williams said.
+“Not just the organization, but the people in the city, who have basically birthed the Suns.
+Everywhere I go, people say the Suns are their baby.

+“It’s hard to put it into words, but we’re all pretty grateful.”

+Booker signed his jersey during the postgame celebration before handing it to team radio broadcaster Al McCoy, who is in the midst of his 50th season on the microphone.
+McCoy has watched a lot of good basketball over a half century — describing stars such as Charles Barkley, Walter Davis and Steve Nash — but none of them won as many games for the Suns in one season as this Booker and Chris Paul-led team.

+Phoenix is 63-16, which is eight games better than the Memphis Grizzlies, who have the second-most wins in the NBA.

-It was a tight game during the first half but Phoenix used a 29-9 run in the third quarter to create separation.
-The rest of the game was essentially a celebration for the Suns, who danced and dunked their way past the forlorn Lakers.
+It was a tight game on Tuesday during the first half but Phoenix used a 29-9 run in the third quarter to create separation.
+The rest of the night was essentially a celebration for the Suns, who danced and dunked their way past the forlorn Lakers.

+“All I could do the last five seconds of the game is tell everybody how much I appreciate them,” Suns forward Deandre Ayton said.
+“And there’s a lot more to go.
+But on this team, we celebrate everything.”

+Lakers coach Frank Vogel said he was “extremely disappointed” that his team won’t play in the postseason.

+“We fell short.
+We were eliminated tonight,” he said.
+“I can say it has not been due to lack of effort.
+We have all put in the work.
+Our guys stayed fighting right until the end.
+We brought integrity to the process.
+We just fell short though a disjointed season.”

-Deandre Ayton had 22 points for Phoenix (63-16), which avoided its first three-game losing streak of the season.
+Ayton had 22 points for Phoenix, which avoided its first three-game losing streak of the season.

 The Suns took a 63-58 into halftime.
 Booker scored 16 points and Ayton added 14.
 Westbrook had 18 points for the Lakers before the break.